Why I Marched (or, How to Choose Curiosity Over Fear)

 Stay with me...we're going to find out together whether any of this makes sense at the end.

 I've been trying to take myself on day-trip adventures on the weekend because anxiety makes my apartment a prison.
 I doesn't really matter what I do as long as I am intentional about trying to look up and stay mindful.
 The cure for the debilitating side of anxiety, for me, is that intention.
-So when my friend Kate said she was thinking of going to one of the Women's Marches, and asked if I wanted to go, I blinked, wanted to say no....but had to say yes.
+So when my best friend Kate said she was thinking of going to one of the Women's Marches, and asked if I wanted to go, I blinked, wanted to say no....but had to say yes.
 My anxiety doesn't like crowds and new things we can't predict, which is exactly why I had to go.

 Fear is a great isolator.